hoffmanap/housingstrategy/README.md

 ### Mansion Conversions — a square-footage rule with no parking required

 **What it is:** dividing an existing residential building into more units than it holds today.
-It's positioned as its own tool, separate from SB840 and Missing Middle, because of one defining difference: **conversions require no additional parking**, while Missing Middle and SB840 Baseline are framed around one space per unit.
+It's positioned as its own tool, separate from SB840 and Missing Middle, because of one defining difference: **conversions require no additional parking, in either direction** — Missing Middle and SB840 Baseline both deduct land for one off-street space per unit unless parking reform is also active (see their section below), while Mansion Conversion's formula never references parking at all.
+That absence of a parking constraint is what makes it a genuinely different, often more valuable lever than new construction — not just a description, but a real difference in the math since the parking-land deduction was added to the other two.
 Because it doesn't depend on SB840's trigger, it has no unit-count threshold.

 **Formula:**
 ```